trisulnsm/dinodoc/trisuldocs/docs/ug/cg/retrofaq.md

 - What were the most voluminous flows ?

 Typically you would select an appropriate Retro Tool, type in the information you wish to seek and submit for each analysis.
 But with Retro Q & A this whole process becomes painless.
-The advantages include,
+With Retro FAQ you can ,

 - Any time based analysis can be converted into a Question